 I remember back in college time when I was in Jakarta, Indonesia for a very short while, we liked to go to places that served late night porridge buffet.
 Late night!
 Buffet! wow!
 They served several different kinds of porridge along with so many other side dishes to accompany it.
 Awesome !
 We did it again with my mom and sis when we were in Singapore.
 It is a brunch porridge buffet and I always love it, even to this date! such a great memory and porridge is always my comfort food.

-- 10 cups of chicken broth
+- 8 cups of chicken broth

 - 3 Tbsp soy sauce

-- ¼ tsp ground white pepper
+- 1/4 tsp ground white pepper

-- 2 spring onions, chopped
+- 2 spring onions finely chopped

-- 1 handful coriander leaves
+- 1 handful fresh coriander leaves

 - soy sauce